NovaCat35/rock-paper-scissors/README.md

 - Calling audio & setting audio currentTime
 - Javascript querySelectors, addEventListener, setProperty and other logics & css manipulation

+TO DO (in the near future?)
+- Media query and responsive webpage

 ___
 ### -- SOURCE --